Project-MONAI/monai-deploy-informatics-gateway/guidelines/mwm-srs.md

 #### Target Release

-MONAI Workload Manager R1
+MONAI Deploy Workload Manager R1

-### [REQ] MWM SHALL be able to route incoming data to one or more applications
+### (DR005) [REQ] MWM SHALL be able to route incoming data to one or more applications

-A user-defined data discovery rule shall be associable with one or more deployed applications.
+A user-defined data discovery rule SHALL be associable with one or more deployed applications.

 #### Background